Electrical transcription: Emergence of electrical transcriptions

 WOR in New York City was one of the first radio stations to broadcast transcriptions, starting in 1929.
 Other stations followed, until more than 100 were doing so, largely because "this new kind of recording made programming more flexible and improved sound."
-Dr. John R. Brinkley is generally credited with being the first performer to provide electrical transcriptions to radio stations.
+John R. Brinkley is generally credited with being the first performer to provide electrical transcriptions to radio stations.
 Brinkley's use of the then-new technology arose out of necessity when agencies of the federal government prevented him from crossing from Mexico into the United States to use telephone lines to connect to U.S. stations remotely.
 "Brinkley began recording ... onto electrical transcription discs and sending them across the border for later broadcast."

 WOR used transcriptions for repeat broadcasts of programs.
 In 1940, for example, the station repeated episodes of Glenn Miller's and Kay Kyser's orchestras, The Goldbergs and Sherlock Holmes.

-"Electrical transcriptions were indispensable from the mid '30s to the late '40s," wrote Dr. Walter J. Beaupre, who worked in radio before moving into academia.
+"Electrical transcriptions were indispensable from the mid '30s to the late '40s," wrote Walter J. Beaupre, who worked in radio before moving into academia.